GwendolyneFreddy/Infinity-Animations/ia_todo_list.md

 ##

+#### EE version

+- [ ] All components: list all EE games specific creatures that need to be patched
+- [ ] Distinctive Fiends component: Is it very useful to add creatures sound clips for EE games?

+##

 #### Humanoid Animations Fixes component

 - [ ] Male Sailors get the sailor_man animation: add new options with new IA_EE content (colored sailors)?